 You can read more about how we help companies do this here.

 So, that’s a visual identity.
 While it certainly doesn’t make a whole brand, it’s a huge part of shaping it.

 Done right, with careful consideration given to culture, values, story, and vision, a visual identity can make a business more credible, more memorable, and easier to connect with.
-Taking this brand experience throughout every part of an organisation is then how a brand truly defines how it is perceived (marketing strategy is also very influential in building that perception, which you can read about here).
+Taking this brand experience throughout every part of an organisation is then how a brand truly defines how it is perceived (marketing strategy is also very influential in building that perception).

 So, that’s visual identity.
 That’s brand.
 We thank you very much for reading, and fingers crossed you’ve learned something useful today.